Unfortunately this browser is no longer supported by our website

 Don’t miss these historic attractions in Marshfield

 Looking for a little walk through history in central Wisconsin?
-Visitors to Marshfield will find historic attractions that tell the story of the city’s famous residents, the region’s industrial history, and much more.
+Visitors to Marshfield will find historic attractions that tell the story of the city’s famous residents, the industrial history of Marathon County and Wood County, and much more.
 Here’s a look at some attractions you should be sure to check out.

 World’s Largest Round Barn